CKiilu/android-notes/derek-banas.md

 ###REMOVING LINKS

-Firstlink is given thevalue of the current link.
+Firstlink is given the value of the current link.

       Link linkreference=firstlink;
       if(!ItsEmpty90){